albertovpd/big-query-data-science/notes.md

         LIMIT 1000

-it sums values. kind of weird because there is no column with "value". what will happen if there are more than 1 columns? this worhts checking
+it sums values. kind of weird because there is no column with "value".Value it's like saying "eh, all that, sum up!"
 ..----------------

 # LIMIT